Rovinj: Transportation

 The most usual means of transport for getting around the Rovinj area is by car.
-Rovinj is well-connected with the rest of Istria and with larger cities in the region such as Trieste, Venice, Rijeka-Fiume, Ljubljana and Zagreb.
+Rovinj is connected to the A8 and A9 motorways in Kanfanar interchange by the D303 road, which connects it with the rest of Istria and with larger cities in the region such as Trieste, Venice, Rijeka, Ljubljana and Zagreb.

 The centre of Rovinj, which includes the old town, is very walkable and travelling by bicycle or scooter is a popular means of getting around for many locals.

-The closest commercial international airports are Pula (20 miles), Trieste-Ronchi (70 miles) and Rijeka-Krk (80 miles).
+The closest commercial international airports are Pula (40 km), Rijeka (110 km), and Trieste (140 km).
 The closest major international airports are Venice and Zagreb.
 Car rental is available at each of the airports.
 During the summer season, Venice is connected to Rovinj via a direct ferry line which takes about 2.5 hours one way.

-Rovinj is served by the Kanfanar railway station (10 miles), which connects the region to Rijeka-Fiume.
+Rovinj is served by the Kanfanar railway station (15 km), which connects the region to Rijeka.
 However, travelling by bus is preferred to travelling by train due to the limited connections and schedules.
 The main bus station is located at the south-east end of Carera Street.

 Between 1876 and 1966, Rovinj was connected to Kanfanar via a branch line of the Istriani Railway, which was closed supposedly due to heavy motorisation investments by Yugoslavia.
 Most of the tracks and stations, even though they have been sold by JŽ, can still be seen.

 Also during the summer season, there is a direct high speed ferry link between Venice and Rovinj.
 High speed weekly lines to the Port of Ravenna and Cesenatico were also available in the summer season until 2012/13, when Emilia-Romagna lines, its operator, closed for insolvency.